DanjelPiDev/UE5_ModularLightSystem/README.md

 However, redistribution or republishing this package (in whole or parts) on the Unreal Engine Marketplace (Fab) or any other asset store is **not allowed**.
 Please respect the intent of the open source release.

-> ⚠️ This project may require Unreal Engine's "Starter Content" (free from Epic Games).
-> Please make sure to enable or migrate the Starter Content to the project manually.
-> Due to licensing restrictions, these assets are **not included** in this repository (If you want to view my Level).

 ---

 <p align="center">